advance100/doc_webpack/build-performance.md

 # SourceMaps

-SourceMaps are slow.
+Perfect SourceMaps are slow.

 `devtool: "source-map"` cannot cache SourceMaps for modules and need to regenerate complete SourceMap for the chunk.
 It's something for production...

 `devtool: "eval-source-map"` is really as good as `devtool: "source-map"`, but can cache SourceMaps for modules.
-It's much faster.
+It's much faster for rebuilds.

+`devtool: "eval-cheap-module-source-map"` offers SourceMaps that only maps lines (no column mappings) and are much faster.

+`devtool: "eval-cheap-source-map"` is similar but doesn't generate SourceMaps for modules (i. e. jsx to js mappings).

 The best performance has `devtool: "eval"`, but it only maps to compiled source code per module.
 In many cases this is good enough.
 Hint: combine it with `output.pathinfo: true`.

 The UglifyJsPlugin uses SourceMaps to map errors to source code.
 And SourceMaps are slow.
 As you should only use this in production this is fine.
-If your production build is really slow you can disable it with `new UglifyJsPlugin({ sourceMap: false })`.
+If your production build is really slow (or doesn't finish at all) you can disable it with `new UglifyJsPlugin({ sourceMap: false })`.